abuckfire-enigma/projects/browser-history/README.md

             * visited a specific page

 ## TODO
+    * By 7/10
         * Download data by weekly use and store in seperate files
         * Add analysis of peak use hours and days
         * Add analysis of if certain sites are more likely to be visited at a certain time of day or day of week
         * Chart of 5 most popular sites visited per day
         * Flexible SQL query format (to access other database tables)

     * Next Steps
         * Send emailed report